blchinezu/docker-network-isolation/README.md

 ### Docker compose

-docker-compose.yaml has to contain a subnet configuration.
-Something like this should work:
+docker-compose.yaml has to contain a network configuration.
+A bridge with a subnet + gateway should work:

 ```yaml
 services: